 Even if you’ve had no interest in investing in cannabis stocks, you’ve probably heard of Canopy Growth Corps.; a company that began trading on the New York Stock Exchange back in May as CGC.
 Canopy is one of the biggest names in the Canadian cannabis industry with production capacity far exceeding any of its competitors.
 Canopy is so big, in fact, that its operations have extended well beyond the borders of Canada and show even further signs of growth through a massive deal with Constellation Brands beverage company.
 Many investors still regard Canopy as one of the best cannabis stocks despite the plunge following Canada’s legal sales last week.
-A lot of this confidence stems from distribution contracts the cannabis giant holds with a staggering 8 Canadian provinces.
+A lot of this confidence stems from distribution contracts the cannabis giant holds across the staggering Canadian provinces.

 Cronos began trading on the NASDAQ under CRON in February and, in terms of operation size, trails Canopy considerably.
 However, it’s still a major name in the cannabis industry and its brand was further strengthened by a lofty contract with Cura Cannabis, a major provider of cannabis oil on a global scale.
-Cronos fell victim to the drop that seemed to hit pretty much every cannabis stock following the official sales of Canadian recreational marijuana and many analysts see it as a major risk.
+Cronos fell victim to the drop that seemed to hit pretty much all weed stocks following the official sales of Canadian recreational marijuana and many analysts see it as a major risk.
 However, it could also be an ideal time to buy low with the anticipation that, as the dust of Canada’s legalization settles, many more opportunities to sell high will occur.

-Rather than directly investing in marijuana itself, you can invest in pharmaceutical companies that are pursuing products based on compounds found in marijuana.
+Rather than directly investing in marijuana stocks themselves, you can invest in pharmaceutical companies that are pursuing products based on compounds found in marijuana.
 This presents you with an option that is legal on a federal level.
 GW Pharmaceuticals (NASDAQ:GWPH) is a U.K. based company of this nature.
 It makes therapeutic products derived from cannabinoid derivatives.
 The biopharmaceutical structure makes it more credible to regulators.
 Another company like this is AbbVie (NASDAQ:ABBV).
 They create Marinol, which contains a synthetic form of THC, given to AIDS patients to treat nausea and vomiting.

 Scotts Miracle-Gro (NYSE:SMG) is another company that may be worth a look.
 They have been in business for over a hundred years, making grass seeds and fertilizers.
-They have recently entered the marijuana industry, making lines of products for those wishing to grow their own plants.
+They have recently entered the marijuana sphere, making lines of products for those wishing to grow their own plants.
 Well-established companies that serve the marijuana industry are a good way to enter the growing industry in a safe and steady way.
 The best cannabis stocks are going to be the ones that ultimately speak to you.
-It's important to research the company in which you are investing, making sure they seem well managed, stable and able to deal with the marijuana laws as they continue to change.
+It's important to research the company in which you are investing, making sure they seem well managed, stable, and able to deal with the marijuana laws as they continue to change.